entraxmb/react-shopping-cart/README.md

 ## requirements of cart

-A shoppingg cart that can receive a selection of the below products and calculate the bill.
+A shopping cart that can receive a selection of the below products and calculate the bill.
 The bill should include:
 • Subtotal before special offers applied
 • Special offers applied and their individual saving
 • Final total with savings applied